Sound Therapy

 Posted on April 12, 2010 by Sound Therapy

-Common to most learning difficulties is auditory processing disorder.
-Even if the primary functional problem is a visual or motor problem, this processing is highly interactive and involved with the auditory system.
-This is because the brain is a highly integrated structure where each sensory system interacts with other systems to help us make sense of our world.
+Auditory processing disorder is common across most learning difficulties.
+Even if the primary functional problem is visual or motor, this processing is highly interactive and involves the auditory system.
+This is because the brain is a highly integrated system in which each sensory system interacts with others to help us make sense of our world.

-The auditory sense is, in many ways, the sense with the most profound impact on our learning ability.
+The auditory sense is, in many ways, the sense with the most profound impact on our learning.
 Language is how we communicate about all topics, and hearing is more highly integrated into our nervous system than any other sense.

 For this reason, any child with a learning difficulty is likely to benefit from Sound Therapy.
-Sound Therapy definitely assists auditory processing, but it has also been found to improve other types of sensory processing (visual, motor skills, balance), as well as integration between the senses.
+Sound Therapy supports auditory processing and has also been shown to improve other sensory processes (visual, motor skills, balance) and inter-sensory integration.

-Successful listening and learning depends on good auditory processing.
-Auditory processing means the ability to translate the stream of vocal speech sounds into words and meaning, and then recreate those sounds as speech.
+Successful listening and learning depend on good auditory processing.
+Auditory processing is the ability to translate a stream of vocal sounds into words and meaning, and then recreate those sounds as speech.

 Effective auditory processing depends first on accurate hearing.
-A child must be able to see the letter, hear the sound of the letter, say the sound, relate the sound to the written symbol for the letter, register it and store it in the auditory cortex so that in the future they can relate the letter symbol to the sound again and recreate it vocally.
+A child must be able to see the letter, hear the sound of the letter, say the sound, relate the sound to the written symbol for the letter, register it, and store it in the auditory cortex so that in the future they can relate the letter symbol to the sound again and recreate it vocally.
 Then they need to be able to blend the letter and its sound with all the other letters that form a word.
-Therefore there is a great deal more than hearing required for successful use of language.
+Therefore, much more than hearing is required for successful use of language.

-A fractional delay in any stage of this perception and vocalization can lead to great difficulties when it comes to learning the complex literary skills of reading, writing and spelling.
-While difficulties in speech may go unnoticed in the early years, they become magnified under the pressure to perform at school and translate spoken into written skills.
+A fractional delay at any stage of perception and vocalization can lead to significant difficulties in learning the complex literary skills of reading, writing, and spelling.
+While difficulties in speech may go unnoticed in the early years, they become more pronounced under pressure to perform at school and to translate spoken words into written skills.

 Timing is a very crucial aspect of auditory processing, because a slight delay can mean the sounds are heard or perceived or reproduced in the wrong order.
-Such difficulties with linear sequential processing make it extremely difficult for the student to accomplish note taking and writing.
-Poor auditory memory may be part of the problem and a person who is otherwise quite intelligent may have enormous difficulties performing academically when these functions are impaired.
+Such difficulties with linear sequential processing make it extremely difficult for the student to take notes and write.
+Poor auditory memory may be part of the problem, and a person who is otherwise quite intelligent may have significant academic difficulties when these functions are impaired.

 How Sound Therapy may help

-Right ear dominance: Sound Therapy recordings are made so that the sound is louder in the right ear.
-This improves the efficiency of the brain in processing language because the right ear connects to the left side of the brain, which is the language centre.
-The result is an improvement in reading and vocal skills.
+Right ear dominance: Sound Therapy recordings are designed to deliver louder sound to the right ear.
+This improves the brain’s efficiency in processing language because the right ear connects to the left hemisphere, which is the language centre.
+The result is improved reading and vocal skills.

-Sound Therapy stimulates the brain pathways which enable very fast transmission of information from ear to brain and from brain to vocal apparatus.
-When the processing speed is increased it is easier for the student to keep up and not be constantly struggling with information which is jumbled and mixed up because of being received in the wrong order.
+Sound Therapy stimulates brain pathways that enable rapid transmission of information from the ear to the brain and from the brain to the vocal apparatus.
+When processing speed increases, it is easier for the student to keep up and avoid constantly struggling with jumbled information when it is received in the wrong order.